clamytoe/investments-vc/README.md

 This project is part of my first capstone project for the [Post Graduate Program in Data Science](https://www.careerera.com/data-science/post-graduate-program-in-data-science) for [CareerERA](https://www.careerera.com/).

+I took a dataset and cleaned it up, performed some EDA, ran some extensive parameter tuning on different classifiers, and created a model that is getting an **86%** accuracy.

+Further details can be found in the Jupyter notebook.
+I've included the html export of the notebook so that the interactive plots would be available offline, without having to recreate my environment and run the notebook.

 **Project structure:**

 ```bash